kodjozecodeur/kodjozecodeur/README.md

-# 👋 Hey, I'm Lord Madara
+# 👋 Hey, I'm Kojocode

 I'm a Software Engineer passionate about clean code, solid architecture, and building things that just work.